sts10/sts10.github.io/_posts/2023-01-10-cloud-backups.markdown

 Seems to have worked!
 (I should probably do a full restore/recovery of the data as a test, but maybe later.)
 Neat!
 This file is encrypted twice, once with age and then once with Restic, but I think that's fine?
 Double safe!

+## Next archive-related tasks on my to-do list

+Next, I'm on the lookout for a tool to find and deal with **duplicate photos** in a given directory or drive.
+If you have recommendations for this (or other cloud back-up solutions), feel free to mention me [on Mastodon](https://hachyderm.io/@schlink).